-For many people, the New Year represents a new beginning — a fresh start with a clean slate.
+For many people in Bergen County and all over, the New Year represents a new beginning — a fresh start with a clean slate.
 What better time to make a change for the better?
 In past years I, like many others, spent time reflecting on the year gone by and resolving to improve the year ahead.
 And like most others, the majority of my resolutions fizzled out around the end of April.

 To be honest, when I look back at this past year, the pattern isn’t that different.
 I set a bunch of resolutions and lost steam a couple months in.
 If I were to judge the past year based solely on the number of resolutions I’d kept, 2017 would be a complete failure, I didn’t even keep a single one of my resolutions.